 - After the treatment you can go home immediately

 A solution for anxious patients

 Many people struggle with the fear associated with dental treatments.
-This is often the barrier for them to visit their dentist.
-Due to dental treatments being postponed in this way, the condition can worsen, putting the patients in an even more difficult situation.
-If you know him, we have good news for you.
-You no longer have to fear or postpone your dental treatment.
-During anesthesia, your senses are “switched off”, so you will not feel anything from the intervention.
+This is often an inhibitory factor for them in visiting a dentist.
+As a result, dental treatments are postponed and the condition can get worse, putting the patients in an even more difficult situation.
+If this sounds familiar to you, we have good news.
+You do not have to fear or postpone your dental treatment anymore.
+During anesthesia, your senses are “switched off”, so you will not feel anything of the treatment.

 What tests are necessary before anesthetic dentistry?

 In order to make the anesthetic dentistry safe, a few tests are required.
 It is important that during the personal consultation we get to know your general state of health, medications you are taking, and medical history, so that we can refine your treatment plan.

 - During an anesthetist examination, the anesthetist at Medicover Hospital gets to know your general state of health and analyzes possible risks